top of page

 Whether you join a top program like BetterMind Labs or start by solving problems in your community, the key is to build.
 Internships give you the edge—not just in admissions, but in becoming someone who can think, adapt, and lead.

-🔗 Applications for Summer 2025 High School AI Internship are now open.
+Applications for the High School AI Internship are now open.

 Don’t wait to be ready.
 Get ready by doing.